ocean-data-challenges/2023b_SSHmapping_HF_California/README.md

 For reconstruction methods that need a spin-up, the **observations** can be used from 2012-01-04 until the beginning of the evaluation period.
 This spin-up period is not included in the evaluation.
 For reconstruction methods that need learning from full fields, the **reference data** and the **observations** can be used from 2012-06-01 to 2012-10-29.
 The reference data between 2012-05-01 and 2012-05-31 should never be used so that any learning period or other method-related-training period can be considered uncorrelated to the evaluation period.

 ![Data Sequence](figures/DC-data_availability.png)

+### Evalutation

+The metrics used to evaluate the mapping and separation are:

 ## Leaderboard